 b.
 Jill had finally passed the exams at the prestigious university.

-This hypothesis has since largely contested and notably by Traxler et al. (1997).
-Traxler et al. were among the first to provide evidence for incremental integration of the discourse relation introduced by DC.
+This hypothesis has since been largely contested and notably by Traxler et al. (1997).
+Traxler et al. were among the first to provide evidence for the incremental integration of the discourse relation introduced by DCs.
 Using an eye-tracking paradigm, they compared the processing of two types of clauses introduced by the DC because.
-Some clauses were diagnostic (4a) while others a straightforward causal connection to the preceding clause (4b).
+Some clauses were considered diagnostic (4a) while others presented a straightforward causal connection to the preceding clause (4b).

 a.
 Heidi could imagine and create things because she won first prize at the art show.